4 foods to eat for better sleep, plus 4 to avoid

 DO: Eat a banana

-High in magnesium, which can help ease insomnia, bananas are the perfect choice for pre-bed snacking.
-Don’t like bananas?
+Bananas are high in the minerals magnesium and potassium, which may help to ease sleeplessness.
 Magnesium is also found in dark, leafy greens, avocados, and many nuts and seeds.

-While you’re avoiding a boozy nightcap as well, consider the merits of skipping a bowl of ice cream or other desserts with a high fat content.
+Consider skipping ice cream or other desserts with a high fat content.
 Some experts believe eating a fatty meal right before bedtime can stimulate acid production and cause heartburn, leading to poor sleep quality and daytime drowsiness.

 DON’T: Order the chocolate dessert